verdaux/BookNotes/Phrases/Impressors 17.md

 - [ ] Depends...
 Are you the kind who remembers names or do you break people's hearts?
 - [ ] That's an interesting way to look at it.
 - [ ] That must've been such a big moment for you.
+- [ ] What do you love the most about it?